 Teachers, bring your class to the park for a nature field trip!
 Call a state park near you to arrange a program.
 Field trips to state parks are free, but they must be set up in advance.
 (Download the TEKS alignment.)

-Junior Ranger Explorer Packs:
+Junior Ranger Explorer Packs

-More than 50 of our parks have Junior Ranger Explorer Packs at park headquarters.
+Our parks have Junior Ranger Explorer Packs at park headquarters.
 Borrow one for the kids in your group on your next park visit!

 Each backpack comes with a pair of binoculars and a magnifying glass; an animal tracking key and guides to flowers, birds, butterflies, trees, rocks, wildflowers and plants; and pencil, crayons and watercolors along with a journal and sketchbook.

-Find out which parks have packs.
 Look for mini Explorer Packs at some of our park stores, so your child can explore in your backyard, too!
 Or create your own Junior Ranger Explorer Pack by gathering some of the items listed above.

 You and your child can explore on your own.
 Check these links for ideas: